Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

-Note that iterating through Step 3(a)--(c) of Algorithm \ref{alg:genkf} can be done completely independently (i.e., in parallel) for $i=1,\ldots,M$.
-As the GEnKF requires sampling from the FCDs of $\by_t$ and $\bftheta_t$ in (b) and (c), respectively, the algorithm is most efficient if the distributions $f_t(\bz_t|\by_t,\bftheta_t)$ and $p_t(\bftheta_t)$ are such that these FCDs are available in closed form.
-Otherwise, Metropolis updates are necessary for these variables, which is generally only feasible if the number of parameters in $\bftheta_t$ is small, and if the data in $\bz_t$ are independent given the state $\bx_t$.
-Several examples are presented in Section \ref{sec:nongaussobs}.
+Note that iterating through Step 3(a)--(c) of Algorithm \ref{alg:genkf} can be done completely independently (i.e., in parallel) for $i=1,\ldots,M$. { To sample $j$ in Step 3(a), we use a systematic sample across $i=1,\ldots,M$, so that each forecast ensemble member is chosen exactly once for each iteration of the Gibbs sampler.
+It can be shown under mild regularity conditions, that the closer the forecast ensemble is to multivariate normal, the closer the EnKF in Step 3(a) gets to sampling from the true FCD of $\bx_t$ as $M$ increases, and hence the closer the resulting Markov chain will be to the Markov chain that would be obtained using an exact Gibbs sampler, in terms of total variation distance \citep{Alquier2016}.} As the GEnKF requires sampling from the FCDs of $\by_t$ and $\bftheta_t$ in (b) and (c), respectively, the algorithm is most efficient if the distributions $f_t(\bz_t|\by_t,\bftheta_t)$ and $p(\bftheta_t)$ are such that these FCDs are available in closed form.
+Otherwise, Metropolis updates are necessary for these variables, which is generally only feasible if the number of parameters in $\bftheta_t$ is not too large, and if the data in $\bz_t$ are independent given $\bx_t$.

-For computational feasibility of Algorithm \ref{alg:genkf}, it is crucial to find good starting values for $\by_t$ and $\bftheta_t$, in order to minimize the required number of iterations.
+For computational feasibility of Algorithm \ref{alg:genkf}, it is crucial to find good starting values for $\by_t$ and $\bftheta_t$, in order to minimize the required number of { Gibbs} iterations.
 In some applications, it is natural to use the values from the previous time point (i.e., set the initial values as $\by_t^{(i)}=\by_{t-1}^{(i)}$ and $\bftheta_t^{(i)}=\bftheta_{t-1}^{(i)}$).
 Another possibility is to choose the value of $\bftheta_t$ that maximizes the integrated likelihood in \eqref{eq:enkflik}.
-Note that in machine learning, often only a few or even a single update (called “contrastive divergence”) is used to sample from restricted Boltzman machine Markov random fields for training deep neural networks \citep{Hinton2002}.
-Although this adds bias, empirical and some theoretical support suggests that it is an effective and efficient approach in the deep learning context \citep[e.g.,][]{Bengio2009}.

-If $\bftheta_t$ is a static parameter (i.e., $\bftheta=\bftheta_1 = \bftheta_2 = \ldots$), Algorithm \ref{alg:genkf} will fail, in that the distribution in Step 3(c) will be a point mass at the previous parameter value, but this can be remedied by introducing artificial innovation noise \citep[e.g.,][]{Kitagawa1998,LiuWest:01} to make Algorithm \ref{alg:genkf} feasible.